ultraq/groovy-extensions/README.md

 Installation
 ------------

-Minimum of Java 17 required.
+Minimum of Java 17 and Groovy 4 required.

 Add a dependency to your project with the following co-ordinates: